Shopify/yjit-bench/README.md

 The `run_benchmarks.rb` script (optional) traverses the `benchmarks` directory and runs the benchmarks in there.
-It reads the
-CSV file written by the benchmarking harness.
-The output is written to an output CSV file at the end, so that results can be easily viewed or graphed in any spreadsheet editor.
+It reads the output file written by the benchmarking harness.
+The output is written to multiple files at the end -- CSV, text and JSON -- so that results can be easily viewed or graphed in any spreadsheet editor.

 ## Installation